sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 The SmartSwitch HA is built on top of the [Overlay ECMP](../../vxlan/Overlay%20ECMP%20with%20BFD.md) feature for supporting multiple HA modes:

-- **DPU-level active-active**: In this case, the traffic routing programming will be set just like regular overlay ECMP programming.
+* **DPU-level active-active**: In this case, the traffic routing programming will be set just like regular overlay ECMP programming.
-  - Traffic will be distributed to all DPUs as ECMP group.
+  * Traffic will be distributed to all DPUs as ECMP group.
-  - BFD will be the only mechanism for controlling traffic forwarding.
+  * BFD will be the only mechanism for controlling traffic forwarding.
-  - The HA control plane (hamgrd, swbusd) will not be used for HA handling.
+  * The HA control plane (hamgrd, swbusd) will not be used for HA handling.
-- **DPU-level active-standby**: The profile in overlay ECMP config needs to be set to "dpu_active_standby", which triggers the swss and hamgrd to handle the HA on DPU level.
+* **DPU-level active-standby**: The profile in overlay ECMP config needs to be set to "dpu_active_standby", which triggers the swss and hamgrd to handle the HA on DPU level.
-- **ENI-level active-standby**: the profile in overlay ECMP config needs to be set to "eni_active_standby", which triggers swss and hamgrd to set up ENI level traffic forwarding rule and handling ENI level HA status.
+* **ENI-level active-standby**: the profile in overlay ECMP config needs to be set to "eni_active_standby", which triggers swss and hamgrd to set up ENI level traffic forwarding rule and handling ENI level HA status.

+The high level work flow is shown as below.

+Please note that:

+1. The DPU DB in the following graphs are actually placed on the NPU side, due to CPU and memory constraints on DPU.
+Hence, the communication between `hamgrd` and DPU DB is local and doesn't need to go through PCIe bus.
+2. Each DPU has its own hamgrd instance, so they can be updated independently from each other as part of DPU updates.

 ### 1.1.
-Upstream policy programming path
+Upstream config programming path

+The graph below shows how HA related config are programmed into the NPU and DPU DBs from our upstream services, then being handled by `hamgrd` and `swss`.

 ```mermaid
 flowchart LR